benroberts999/ampsci/doc/writing_modules.md

     auto option2 = input.get("option2", default2);
     // The variable 'option1' will be set according to the user input
     // If no user input for option1 was given, it will be set to default1
-    // See documentation for IObriefInputBlock for more detail }
+    // See documentation for IO::InputBlock for more detail }
 ```